ucb-art/laygo/README.md

 ![laygo](images/laygo_concept.png)

-Laygo is an add-on to [BAG2](https://github.com/ucb-art/BAG_framework) framework, which helps designers generate physical designs (layouts) of integrated circuits (IC) automatically, and boost the design productivity of modern IC designs in advanced CMOS processes.
+Laygo is an add-on to [BAG2](https://github.com/ucb-art/BAG_framework) framework, which is developed to generate physical designs (layouts) of integrated circuits (IC) automatically.

-Laygo nicely abstracts the complex design rules (which take the most efforts to be cleaned up manually) by introducing template and grid concepts; layout objects are abstracted with their size and port information, and are placed on predefined grids to meet design rules by placement, with their routing wires are placed on grids as well.
+Laygo nicely abstracts the complex design rules (which take the most efforts to be cleaned up manually) by introducing template and grid concepts; layout objects are abstracted with their size and port information, and are placed on predefined grids to meet design rules by placement, with their routing wires placed on grids as well.
 Designers combine these technology-specific templates and grids with technology-independent laygo scripts to produce process-portable and parameterized layouts.
 The laygo layout generators are written in Python, which provides higher productivity and flexibility to your